Get Quality Urgent Care to Remove Splinters and Other Foreign Bodies

 Infection isn’t automatic, but keep an eye out for it.

 For splinters of various material types, feeling pain and having a sense of a foreign body under the skin are common.
 Often, the splinter will be visible under the skin.
 There may be light blood flow, or no bleeding whatsoever.
 Watch for these signs that injection may be taking hold and that the foreign body hasn’t been completely removed:

 It’s important to remember that any foreign body contains a large quantity of microorganisms (germs), which can lead to infection even if the splinter has been fully removed.
 Even with complete removal and thorough cleansing, infection could still develop simply as a result of breaking through the protective skin barrier.

-If you’re experiencing any of the signs of infection listed above, just come on in to Coastal Urgent Care of Gonzales between 9:00am and 8:00pm to get quality medical attention.
-If you need more information, call 225-963-5422.
+If you’re experiencing any of the signs of infection listed above, just come on in to Coastal Urgent Care of Gonzales seven days a week to get quality medical attention.
+If you need more information, call 225-644-5503.